makrai/notes/koromilas21-multimod-emo-survey.md

     * ten actors which attach different realistic emotions in dyadic sessions makes this dataset the collection with the strongest ground truth
-  * visual features of high quality, since markers on the face, head and hands were used in order to capture facial expressions and hand movements
+  * visual features of high quality, since markers on the face, head and hands were used for capturing facial expressions and hand movements
   * one of the oldest, well recorded, annotated and maintained datasets
-  * the overwhelming majority of multimodal architectures are evaluated using
+  * the overwhelming majority of multimodal archits are evaluated with IEMOCAP
   * overfitting
     * a variety of unwanted features since it only includes a small number of speakers and subjects discussed
 * The rest of the datasets are not extensively used in multimodal emotion recog
   * they can be used in a cross-dataset evaluation scheme in order to produce highly generalizable results and